Broadway Television Theatre

 Broadway Television Theatre is a one-hour syndicated television anthology series produced by WOR-TV in New York City.
 The series premiered April 14, 1952 and ran through January 25, 1954.

 Overview

 Broadway Television Theatre featured a new adaptation of a famous play each week "with a brand-new performance every night of the week".
 Christopher Plummer, who starred in two episodes, described the performances as "like doing summer stock with cameras".

 Production

 The shows were performed live on WOR, and kinescope recordings were made for potential syndication to stations in other markets, with limited success.

 Warren Wade created the program and was its producer.
+Ray Boyle directed the show.

 Episodes

 Ann Dvorak starred in the title role in the premiere episode, The Trial of Mary Dugan.

 The list of shows adapted include: